galovely/car-notes/README.md

 - login authentication

 After you are logged in you can:
-- Add a car note undr my cars section
+- Add a car note under the My Cars section
 - Delete a car note
 - Edit car note fields
 - Access the profile page from header